JEP 14: The Tip & Tail Model of Library Development

 Picking a JDK baseline

-Because the tip train is aimed at a different constituency than the tail trains, the choice of JDK baseline for the tip train is different than for the tail trains.
+Because a library's tip releases are aimed at a different constituency than its tail releases, the baseline JDK version for tip releases may be different than the baseline JDK version for tail releases.
 The mantra for library developers is:

 Here is the example tip & tail timeline again, this time decorated with the JDK baseline chosen for each release (in parentheses):